cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 After making all necessary changes to the project, you can test it using the following steps.

 ### 4.1.
 Manual Testing
-If you want to manually configure your build and run settings, here are the steps to follow.
+If you want to manually test your build and run settings, here are the steps to follow.

 #### 4.1.1.
 Build Docker Image
 Replace `<PROJECT>` with your project name: